-How does discounting help decisionmakers understand the costs and benefits of choices and policies—and how does it apply to climate change?
+A review of discounting—a concept that helps decisionmakers understand the costs and benefits of choices and policies—and how it applies to climate change.

 Discounting is used to measure the difference between present values and future values.
 There are a few reasons why this difference exists: